karol-23/SML5202-Final-Karol/page2.md

 <h1> <b>Grammar</b></h1>
 <p> Grammar is the whole system and structure of a language or of languages in general, usually taken as consisting of syntax and morphology (including inflections) and sometimes also phonology and semantics.
+This page is to help you familarise with the most common tenses as well as the spanish alphabet which has a few extra letters.

 <br>
 <p style="margin: auto; width: 50%; border: 2px solid red;  padding: 10px;">